 More and more people from within the general public seem to be questioning it as well.
-Though relatively new to formal studies in cosmology, Bruce Camber and this website have been critical of the big bang theory and the de facto nihilism it encourages.
+Though relatively new to formal studies in cosmology, Bruce Camber and this website are increasingly critical of the big bang theory, especially the de facto nihilism that it encourages.
 Camber commented, “Turok may be the one who finally fells the tree that contains the big bang apple and its Newtonian commonsense worldview.
-I hope, some day soon, we will be able to say that big bang nihilism is dying.
-Although we’re newcomers — we began questioning the theory in 2014, so what?
-Who are we?
-We’re nobody from nowhere special!”
+I hope, some day soon, we will be able to say that big bang nihilism is fading away, maybe even dying.
+We began questioning it in 2014.
+So what?
+We’re nobody from nowhere!”

 In April 2017 Job Feldbrugge, Jean-Luc Lehners, and Neil Turok authored an ArXiv article (Cornell University), that opened the door for today’s critical point of view.
 It was titled, No smooth beginning for spacetime.

 Camber continued, “Their article is not light reading.
 Notwithstanding, in our extreme naïveté we must conclude that these three scholars are on the right path but have reached the wrong conclusions.
 These scholars still hold to a modified big bang theory.
 And, although our work originated from a high school geometry class, we do not.”

 Turok claims that the universe is a perpetual state of big bangs.
 Camber says, “These are the primordial fluctuations that have been below the intellectual radar of all those scholars who hold onto big bang cosmology.”